Daniel Miller (anthropologist)

-Daniel Miller (born in 1954) is an anthropologist who is closely associated with studies of human relationships to things, the consequences of consumption and digital anthropology.
+Daniel Miller (born 24 March 1954) is an anthropologist who is closely associated with studies of human relationships to things, the consequences of consumption and digital anthropology.
 His theoretical work was first developed in Material Culture and Mass Consumption and is summarised more recently in his book Stuff.
-This is concerned to transcend the usual dualism between subject and object and to study how social relations are created through consumption as an activity.
+This work transcends the usual dualism between subject and object and studies how social relations are created through consumption as an activity.

 Miller is also the founder of the digital anthropology programme at University College London (UCL), and the director the Why We Post and ASSA projects.
 He has pioneered the study of digital anthropology and especially ethnographic research on the use and consequences of social media and smartphones as part of the everyday life of ordinary people around the world.
-He's a Fellow of the British Academy (FBA).
+He is a Fellow of the British Academy (FBA).

 Education

 Miller was educated at Highgate School and St John's College, Cambridge, where he read archaeology and anthropology.
 He has spent his entire professional life at the Department of Anthropology at the University College London, which has become a research centre for the study of material culture and where, more recently, he established the world's first programme dedicated to the study of digital anthropology.